Canon 550D vs Sony A6300

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 550D does not offer wifi capability.
+In contrast, the 550D does not provide wifi capability.

 Both the 550D and the A6300 have been discontinued, but can regularly be found used on eBay.
 The 550D was replaced by the Canon 600D, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 550D Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Is the Canon 550D better than the Sony A6300 or vice versa?
 The listing below highlights the relative strengths of the two models.